Armaan8/PicGen-A/all-text.md

 ## Testimonials Section

 - What Our Users Say
-- Discover why thousands are choosing Pictoria AI for effortless, high-quality photo generation, from LinkedIn headshots to vibrant social media content.
+- Discover why thousands are choosing PicGen AI for effortless, high-quality photo generation, from LinkedIn headshots to vibrant social media content.

 ```javascript
 const reviews = [